 The grant will be enforced by a deed restriction.
 The deed restriction will have an affordability period of five (5) years from the date of signing the contract between the city and homeowner.
-Repayment terms will be prorated equally based upon the grant amount.
+Repayment terms will be prorated equally based upon the grant amount, except when bond funds are utilized.